dalihub/dalihub.github.io/NativeTutorials/animation.md

 <a name="2"></a>
 ## Animation Notifications

-Dali::Animation is a "fire and forget" framework, meaning that a handle to the animation does not need to be kept.
+Dali::Animation is a "fire and forget" framework, meaning that a handle to the animation does not need to be kept.</br>
-The animation.Play() can be called and the handle can go out of scope.
+The animation.Play() can be called and the handle can go out of scope.</br>

 To track the animation the FinishedSignal signal can be used, it will trigger when the animation ends.